lups2000/mitmproxy-MCP/docs/design.md

 - `delete_flow` should delete the real mitmproxy flow
 - `clear_captured_flows` should clear the real mitmproxy view/store
 - `import_flows` should load flows into the real mitmproxy view/store
+- `export_flows` should write flows from the real mitmproxy view/store
 - `duplicate_flow` should use real mitmproxy duplication
 - `replay_flow` should use real mitmproxy replay
 - interception tools should use real mitmproxy interception state